agc93/beatvortex/docs/content/en/docs/introduction/faq.md

 ### I’m a mod/pack author, how do I make mods compatible with Vortex?

 They probably already are!
 If you want to maximise support and avoid some issues, pack your mod archive in such a way that the root of the archive should end up at the root of the install directory (for mods, not maps), and that’s basically it.
+There's a little more detail in [the developer docs](/docs/developer/authoring) as well.

 > A special note for BeatSaver maps: if users download a map from BeatSaver and install it with BeatVortex, it will actually hit BeatSaver's API to get the proper name to keep those mod lists neat.
 The directory in the install folder will have a terrible name, though.